-The Professional Certificate in Peace and Justice Ministry can be completed in 2 terms.
+The Professional Certificate in Peace & Justice Ministry can be completed in 2 terms.

-To receive the Professional Certificate in Peace and Justice Ministry, students must:
+To receive the Professional Certificate in Peace & Justice Ministry, students must:

-- 1) Successful completion of 2 courses composed of 10 units each - Formation for Peace and Justice Ministry (offered in Ordinary term) - Peace and Justice Ministry Praxis (offered in Lent term) - 2) Participation in 120 hours of supervised ministry experience over the course of the program (or average of 5 hours/week in both terms) - 3) Completion of a final integrative project
+- 1) Successful completion of 2 courses composed of 10 units each. - Formation for Peace & Justice Ministry - Peace & Justice Ministry Praxis - 2) Participation in 120 hours of supervised ministry experience over the course of the program (or average of 5 hours/week in both terms). - 3) Completion of a final integrative project.

 COURSE CREDITS

-PJ401 Formation for Peace and Justice Ministry 4
+PJ401 Formation for Peace & Justice Ministry 4

-PJ402 Peace and Justice Ministry Praxis 4
+PJ402 Peace & Justice Ministry Praxis 4

 TOTAL 8

-Graduate Certificate in Peace and Justice Ministry
+Graduate Certificate in Peace & Justice Ministry

-The Graduate Certificate in Peace and Justice Ministry is a non-degree, graduate credit program designed to develop and strengthen competencies of faith leaders, community leaders, and activists to serve ministries of social change for peace and justice.
+The Graduate Certificate in Peace & Justice Ministry is a non-degree, graduate credit program designed to develop and strengthen competencies of faith leaders, community leaders, and activists to serve ministries of social change for peace and justice.